Center of the American Experiment

 Articles and Resources

 - American Legislative Exchange Council

 - Donors Capital Fund

-- Heritage Foundation
+- Roe Foundation

 - Alliance for a Better Minnesota, Who's in Charge: How Nationalized Corporate-Run Think Tanks Influence Minnesota Politics, organizational report, November 13, 2013.

 - Federal Election Commission, Advanced Transaction Query By Individual Contributor, federal government agency campaign contributions search engine, accessed November 2013.